4 Adjectives To Describe Pythagoras

 Despite his undeniable influence, Pythagoras remains an enigmatic figure.
 Much of what we know about him is shrouded in legend and tradition, making it difficult to separate historical fact from myth.
 Written accounts from the time are scarce and often contradictory, leaving many aspects of his life and work open to interpretation.

 The scarcity of primary sources contributes to the enigma.
-Many of the Pythagorean doctrines were passed down orally, within the secretive confines of their society.
 This secrecy further fueled the mystique surrounding the school and its founder.
 The precise nature of their initiation rites and the content of their esoteric teachings remain largely unknown.
+Many of the Pythagorean doctrines were passed down orally, within the secretive confines of their society.
 This secrecy added to the perception of Pythagoras as a mystical figure who possessed esoteric knowledge.

 • The Question of Authorship: It's difficult to definitively attribute specific discoveries to Pythagoras himself versus his followers.
 Many accomplishments attributed to him might have been the collective work of the Pythagorean school.
 The rigorous intellectual community created by Pythagoras fostered collaboration and innovation, blurring the lines of individual contributions.